Killing of Bich Pan: Penalties and imprisonment

 Hann's son and Jennifer's brother Felix requested a restraining order to ban her from any further contact; it was granted over Jennifer's lawyers' objections.
 She is also banned from ever contacting Wong.

 As of 2016, Pan was incarcerated at the Grand Valley Institution for Women in Kitchener.
-Wong, previously held in Lindsay, was at Collins Bay Institution in Kingston.
+Wong, previously held at Lindsay, was held at Collins Bay Institution in Kingston.
 Mylvaganam was at Atlantic Institution in Renous, New Brunswick.
 Crawford was at Kent Institution in Agassiz, British Columbia.
-Carty, who requested to be sent to a federal prison in Western Canada or Atlantic Canada, was later moved to Kent, where he died in his cell on April 26, 2018.
+Carty, who was stabbed in prison after sentencing, requested to be sent to a federal prison in Western Canada or Atlantic Canada, to serve his two sentences – his murder conviction for his 2009 killing of former friend Kirk Matthews, and his conspiracy conviction for the murder of Bich Pan and attempted murder of Hann Pan; he was later moved to Kent, where he was found dead in his cell on April 26, 2018.

-Appeal and new trial
+Successful appeals

-In May 2023, the Court of Appeal for Ontario granted an appeal by Jennifer and her three co-conspirators on the first degree murder charge and ordered a new trial, on the grounds that the trial judge had incorrectly instructed the jury to only consider two scenarios that would justify a first-degree murder conviction, instead of allowing them to consider scenarios that would lead to second-degree murder and manslaughter convictions.
+In May 2023, the Court of Appeal for Ontario granted an appeal by Jennifer and her three co-conspirators on the first degree murder charge and ordered a new trial, on the grounds that the trial judge had incorrectly instructed the jury to only consider two scenarios, both of which would justify a first-degree murder conviction, instead of allowing them to consider other scenarios that would lead to lesser second-degree murder or even manslaughter convictions.
 The court also upheld the convictions for attempted murder of Hann.

-The Supreme Court of Canada upheld the Court of Appeal's decision in April 2025, holding in a 7–2 majority opinion written by Chief Justice Richard Wagner that no evidence offered at trial would be at odds with a jury finding that the defendants had intended to kill only Hann and thus the lesser included charges were improperly excluded.
+The Supreme Court of Canada upheld the Court of Appeal's decision in April 2025, holding in a 7–2 majority opinion written by Chief Justice Richard Wagner that the jury should have been allowed to consider lesser included charges in the death of Bich, that Jennifer and her co-conspirators may have intended to kill only Hann, since no evidence offered at trial would be at odds with a jury finding that Bich's death might not have been intentional.
 "While there was strong evidence supporting the Crown's theory that both parents were targets," he wrote, "there was no undisputed evidence contradicting the idea that the plan was only to kill the father."
-Andromache Karakatsanis, joined by Sheilah Martin, argued in their dissent that there was no air of reality to any theory that the defendants meant to kill only Hann, noting that the crime had only occurred after Jennifer notified one of the other defendants that Bich was home, and that both she and Hann were led downstairs and covered with blankets before they were shot.
+Justice Andromache Karakatsanis, joined by Sheilah Martin, argued in their dissent that there was no air of reality to any theory that the defendants meant to kill only Hann, specifically noting that the crime had only occurred after Jennifer waited until Bich was home before notifying one of the other defendants that it was time to execute the plan, and that both Bich and Hann were led downstairs and covered with blankets before they were shot.
 "Even when J's evidence is taken at its most favourable," they wrote, "it is speculative to find that because J had less animus toward her mother and had months earlier planned the death of only her father, that the plan on the night in question was also to kill only her father."